Sugar, Insulin Resistance and Parkinson's Disease

 - high carbohydrate diets - white rice, white potatoes, highly processed white flour

 - Inflammation in the body from other causes, eg. infection, contributing to a vicious cycle

 - Inactivity, reduced physical exercise

-- Being overweight or obese or a state known as lean obesity where fat is localized in the belly but the rest of the body is thin
+- Being overweight or obese or a state known as lean obesity, where fat is localized in the belly but the rest of the body is thin

-There are an increasing number of studies suggesting that insulin resistance impacts dopamine function in the brain.
+There are an increasing number of studies suggesting that insulin resistance impacts dopamine function in the brain and muscles.

-Our relationship with sugar is complicated.
 Our brains depend on glucose as the main source of energy and tight regulation of glucose metabolism is critical for brain physiology.
 Disrupted glucose homeostasis affects cell death pathways and forms the basis for many brain disorders.
+Glycogen storage is the primary mechanism for managing glucose homeostasis in the body.
+1% of glycogen is stored in the muscles, with the rest stored in the liver.
+Glycogen stored in the liver is converted back in to glucose when needed to maintain glucose homeostasis.
+Given the potential impact on glycogen storage from the primary Parkinson’s medication, it is more likely that people with Parkinson’s will have trouble maintaining glucose homeostasis.
 The Texas Institute for Neurological Disorders reports that too much sugar/glucose can lead to memory deficits and a high sugar diet can lead to dopamine deficits as the brain becomes used to high levels of sugar.
 The brain can use glucose, lactate or ketones for energy.
 Recent research has shown that ketones are some of the best brain fuel.

 Ketogenic Diet for Parkinson’s Patients?

 Research is finding that the best way to reduce insulin resistance is through a diet of healthy fats, low carbs and intermittent fasting.